-Name Datatype Description TABLE_CAT STRING Unused.

 Name Datatype Description

+TABLE_CAT STRING Unused.

 TABLE_SCHEM STRING Unused.

 TABLE_NAME STRING The name of the database table the index applies to.

 NON_UNIQUE TINYINT Value specifying whether the index is unique (0) or not (1).

 INDEX_QUALIFIER STRING Unused.

 INDEX_NAME STRING The name of the index that includes the current column.

-ТҮРЕ SMALLINT An enumerated value indicating the type of index as either a hash (2) or other type (3) of index.
+ТҮРЕ SMALLINT A value indicating the type of index, which is always three (3).

 ORDINAL_POSITION SMALLINT An index specifying the position of the column in the index, starting at 1.

 COLUMN_NAME STRING The name of the column.

 ASC_OR_DESC STRING A string value specifying the sort order of the index.
 Possible values are "A" for ascending or null for unsorted indexes.

 CARDINALITY INTEGER Unused.

 PAGES INTEGER Unused.

 FILTER_CONDITION STRING Unused.